FlexMeasures/flexmeasures/documentation/views/portfolio.rst

 Costs and revenues are calculated based on the relevant market prices for the user within the selected time window.
 A consumer will only have costs, while a prosumer may have both costs and revenues.
-A supplier has revenues, since it sells energy to yhr other roles within FlexMeasures.
+A supplier has revenues, since it sells energy to the other roles within FlexMeasures.

 Finally, the financial statements show the total profit or loss per asset type.